 We discussed the following:

-A suicide safety plan template that you may find useful for this or other patients can be found at: https://www.sprc.org/sites/default/files/resource-program/Brown_StanleySafetyPlanTemplate.pdf
+Attached is a copy of the Stanley-Brown suicide safety plan, that you may find useful for this or other patients.
+[A copy can be found on the PCL website “Resources” page.]

 The care suggestions given above are based on information received over the phone.
 This advice should not supersede the best clinical judgment of you, as the in-person care provider.
 All suggestions regarding medications and other treatment or referrals should be implemented with consideration of the patient’s present clinical status and include patient preferences whenever possible.